sinequa/sba-angular/docs/gettingstarted/server-setup.md

 - *Distributed Architecture > Webapp > Stateless Mode > Permitted origins for Cross-Origin Resource Sharing (CORS) requests* set to the URL you will use to test your app locally.
 For example, `http://localhost:4200` (or just `*`).
 - *Distributed Architecture > Webapp > Stateless Mode > Return HTTP error codes* enabled (default).

-As some authentication methods need to store a [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) token on the client, a cookie must be stored with the `SameSite=None` and `Secure` options.
+As some [authentication methods]({{site.baseurl}}tipstricks/login-methods.html) need to store a JSON Web Token (JWT) on the client-side, a cookie must be stored with the `SameSite=None` and `Secure` options.
 This means that **the Sinequa API must necessarily be served over HTTPS** for these authentication methods to work.